Berkay-Akyurt/DSA210_Project/README.md

 * Python: For data cleaning, preprocessing, and building machine learning models
 * Pandas: For manipulating and analyzing the dataset
 * Matplotlib and Seaborn: For visualizing relationships between attributes and battle outcomes
-* Scikit-learn: For implementing machine learning algorithms to predict battle outcomes
+* An ML Algorithm: For implementing machine learning algorithms to predict battle outcomes
-* NumPy: For numerical operations and handling large datasets
+* NumPy: For numerical operations and handling large datasets Analysis Plan
-* Jupyter Notebooks: For data exploration, analysis, and visualization Analysis Plan
 1. Data Collection and Cleaning
 * Load and preprocess the dataset using Pandas.